Mr-mohamed45/Mr-mohamed45/README.md

 <h2 align="left">👨🏻‍💻 About Me:</h2>

-- :computer: I'm a Software Engineer, passionate about building web and software projects.
+- :computer: I'm a passionate Software Engineer, specialized in **Systems Programming** and exploring **Artificial Intelligence**.
-- :rocket: Always ready to collaborate and learn new technologies.
+- :rocket: Currently a student at **Faculty of Sciences and Technology, Morocco**, constantly learning new technologies.
-- :man_technologist: Skilled in HTML, CSS, SQL, JavaScript, Python, C, C++, PHP.
+- :man_technologist: I started programming at the age of **14** and have been coding ever since!
+- 🌟 Experienced in **projects for social good**, including a project that helps **visually impaired people navigate and complete daily tasks**.
+- :zap: I love **learning anything related to technology**, experimenting with new tools, and building innovative solutions.
+- :trophy: Ambitious and goal-oriented, always looking to collaborate with other developers and grow my skills.
-- :zap: Fun fact: I love exploring new tools, frameworks, and tech communities.
+- :sparkles: Fun fact: I enjoy exploring new frameworks, gadgets, and AI tools just for the thrill of learning!
 <h2 align="left">:trophy: My Coding Profiles:</h2>

 - [Hackerrank Profile](https://www.hackerrank.com/profile/mohamed_tayibi01)